All Glories to Sri Sri Guru and Gauranga

 A traditional Bengali-style tent camp of bamboo sticks, canvas, and straw mats will be set up on a strong foundation.
 There is adequate toilet and shower facility.
 If you prefer to bring your own tent, sleeping mat, and mosquito net, you are most welcome.
 Such simplicity helps to remind us how Sri Navadvipa Parikrama was performed in earlier times.

-We humbly request you to remember that this fee is a wonderful opportunity to facilitate the inconceivable benefit of hearing the harikatha of a spotlessly pure Vaisnava and performing parikrama under his guidance.
+We humbly request you to remember that this fee is a wonderful opportunity to facilitate the inconceivable benefit of hearing the harikatha of elevated Vaisnavas, and performing parikrama under their guidance.
+All this is offered to us by the causeless mercy of Sri Guru and Sri Gauranga.
 In fact, we would not be able to repay this in countless lifetimes.

 For an extra cost